 The composition of the current Board is structured to maintain a mix of directors from different backgrounds with complementary skills and experience.
 Details of each director at the date of this report are given in the Directors' Report, including the period in office, skills, experience and expertise relevant to the position of director.

 The directors of the Company during the reporting period were:

 Mr Jeffrey Whalan - Independent Non-Executive Chairman

-Mr Maximilian Walsh - Non-Executive Director
+Mr Maximilian Walsh - Non-Executive Director (retired on 30 June 2017)

 Ms Josephine Tan - Independent Non-Executive Director